 Biological Treatment

-Microorganisms break down organic waste, such as food and chemicals, into simpler substances.
+From this wastewater, microorganisms break down organic waste, such as food and chemicals, into simpler substances.
 This natural process reduces the pollutant load in the water, making it safer for further treatment.

 Stage 03